 It's important to have an understanding of how the muscles in our necks move in order to properly comprehend the value of training the neck directly.
 The neck musculature is primarily made up of diagonal fibers that collectively accommodate range of motion across three planes: coronal, sagittal, and transverse.
 They control flexion and extension of the head and neck, as well as rotation and lateral movement of the head and neck.

 As it relates to a forceful impact, in order to reduce the risk of injury we need neck muscles that are capable of rapid contraction.
 The best way to do that… strengthening.
 In doing so, we reduce head acceleration and variable forces that could injure the brain.

 “As the head rocks back and forth, it's also twisting a little on the brain stem, and it's those accelerative and rotational forces as the brain is impacting inside the skull that are really what's causing these concussions.
 A stronger neck means you're reducing those accelerations and rotational forces.” – Dawn Comstock of the Colorado School of Public Health

 One 2014 study published by the Journal of Primary Prevention tracked 6,704 high school athletes in boys' and girls' soccer, basketball, and lacrosse over a 2.5 year period.
 Based on their data, they concluded that “for every one pound increase in neck strength, odds of concussion decreased by 5%.”

-In the same study, they concluded that smaller mean neck circumference and smaller mean neck-to-head circumference ration were significantly associated with concussions.
+In the same study, they concluded that smaller mean neck circumference and smaller mean neck-to-head circumference ratio were significantly associated with concussions.